boldthemes/wp-juggler-server/README.md

 ## ToDo List ##

 If you have a feature proposal or and idea on how to make WP Juggler better and more useful, please use [Issues section](https://github.com/boldthemes/wp-juggler-server/issues).
-We will be glad to review them and to the list.
+We will be glad to review them and add them to the list.

 Currenty opened development tasks: